Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 In Gaalop and elsewhere, the dual is marked by * in front of the object, e.g. dual = * object;

-An object can be transformed into its dual by * and back again by another *
+An object can be transformed into its dual by * and back again by another * => that's wrong, it is rotated 180 degree when dualization two times.
+To revert, there is a special algorithm for "undualization" x^-*^ and the formula is (see dissertation Fontijne 2.25) A^-x^ = A .
+I

 The choice which (IPNS or OPNS) is called standard form and which is the dual one is not standardizes and differs between authors.